nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Students who are `jc1` will advance to `graduated` when `levelup` is applied.
 Students will not advance any further if they are `graduated`.

-* If no index is provided, all students will advance by one education level (unless they have `graduated`).
+* If the `ex/` prefix is not used, all students will advance by one education level (unless they have `graduated`).
+Once `ex/` prefix is used, the index field cannot be left blank.

 * The index refers to the index number shown in the displayed student list.
 Indexes are used to indicate students who are to be excluded from the advancement.